kpal002/Data-Analytics-Pipeline/README.md

 ````
 $ psql dblp
 ````
-All the commands for creating tables are written in [createPubSchema.sql](https://github.com/kpal002/Data-Analytics-Pipelinne/blob/main/createPubSchema.sql).
+All the queries for creating tables are written in [createPubSchema.sql](https://github.com/kpal002/Data-Analytics-Pipelinne/blob/main/createPubSchema.sql).
 To run from the command line, run

 ````
 $ psql -f createPubSchema.sql dblp